sormiston/SquirrelTales/HIGHLIGHTS.md

 ### :memo: This space was created Oct 21, 2020, to reflect on the engineering challenges of SquirrelTales :memo:

-### :triangular_flag_on_post: Challenge: Make the .PNG map an interactive element, with clickable surfaces that fetch new, geographically refined data queries
+### :triangular_flag_on_post: Challenge: Make the .PNG map an interactive element, with clickable surfaces that fetch new story data scoped to the hectare of the selected space

 ### :mag: Situational Detail:
 :pushpin:  The map is a .png file intended by design to "break out" of usual viewport dimensions by being fixed at 4200px width and 900px height.